Table of content

 Prolonged use of synthetic steroids like prednisone suppresses the adrenal glands’ natural cortisol production.
 Abruptly stopping steroids without tapering can cause insufficiency.

-Metastatic cancers, such as lung or breast cancer, may spread to adrenal glands.
+- Metastatic cancers, such as lung or breast cancer, may spread to the adrenal glands.

 Prolonged stress can overwhelm adrenal glands, eventually leading to dysfunction.

-Certain antifungal or chemotherapy drugs and heavy metal toxicity can damage adrenal glands.
+Certain antifungal or chemotherapy drugs and heavy metal toxicity can damage the adrenal glands.

 Severe trauma, surgery, or shock can impair blood flow and oxygen supply to adrenal glands.